mburtless/gloo-mesh/docs/content/concepts/architecture.md

 ![Gloo Mesh Architecture]({{% versioned_link_path fromRoot="/img/concepts-gloomesh-discovery.png" %}})

-At this point, the management plane has a complete view of the meshes, workloads, and destinations across your multi-cluster, multi-mesh environment.
+At this point, the management plane has a complete view of the meshes, workloads, and destinations across your multicluster, multimesh environment.

 ##### Mesh Networking